 a.
 Championship Director

-b Championship Manager (Race Secretary).
+b.
+Championship Manager (Race Secretary).

 c.
 Chief of Race

 d.
 Technical Delegate

 e.
 Judges and Safety officials

 f.
 Radios

 g.
 Trophies

 h.
 Bibs

 i.
 Host Official Visitors

 3.2 Insurance.
 All competitors and officials will have personal insurance cover to provide themselves with financial protection in the case of accident, illness or death.
 Such cover will be arranged and paid for by officials and teams and will also provide third party liability protection in case any athlete causes injury to any other person while free skiing or racing within the terms of their insurance policy.
 The Contractor shall for the term of the contract maintain all necessary statutory insurance which is to include Public Liability Insurance of not less than £5M per incident and unlimited in the number of occurrences for the conduct of ski racing in order to fulfil his requirements under the contract.